planetoftheweb/rayveal/docs/slides/jobsearch.md

 ## Problem Statement

-- Problem Statement: 75.2% of developers are interested in hearing about new [job opportunities](https://insights.stackoverflow.com/survey/2017#work). ,
+- Problem Statement: 75.2% of developers are interested in hearing about new [job opportunities](https://insights.stackoverflow.com/survey/2017#work).
 - Developers lack skills to make them successful the interviews.
-- Only half the jobs will be able to be filled
+- Only half the jobs will be able to be filled.

 ---
 ## Problem Statement